ziangmeng/scBrain-TraitMap/README.md

 # Overview

-**scBrain-TraitMap** is a streamlined and reproducible framework for integrating **single-cell RNA-seq (scRNA-seq)**, **single-cell ATAC-seq (scATAC-seq)**, and **regulatory guidance graphs** into a unified analytical pipeline.
+**scBrain-TraitMap** is a streamlined and reproducible framework for integrating **single-cell RNA-seq (scRNA-seq)**, **single-cell ATAC-seq (scATAC-seq)**, and **GWAS data** into a unified analytical pipeline.
 Built on the SCGLUE model, the framework aligns transcriptomic and epigenomic cells into a shared latent space, enabling subtype transfer, peak-level annotation, and downstream trait–cell-type mapping.

 ![Image text](fig1.png)